vegito2002/gitbook-summary-generator/README.md

 This is a simple script that can turn any directory in your repo into a base folder for your Gitbook.

 ## What Does This Do?
 [Gitbook](https://www.gitbook.com/) is very useful for writers, or programmers that sometimes write.

+### Getting it to run now

 Organize your markdown files like this:

 <img src="https://www.dropbox.com/s/uma7ou64rmtqf28/Screenshot%202018-04-03%2023.52.49.png?raw=1" width="300">